Peter Maxwell - Chair

 Hilary Wright - Board Member

-Ms. Hilary Wright is currently Group HR Director for Domino Printing Services.
+Hilary is currently Group HR Director for Domino Printing Services.
 She was previously an Executive Vice President of Human Resources & Business Services at Aveva Group plc and served as its Head of Group HR/Group HR Manager.
-She is also a Non-Executive Director of Midwich, an AIM listed company.
-Ms. Wright has almost always been in the Human Resources arena, with additional operational management responsibilities.
+She is also a Non-Executive Director of Midwich, an AIM-listed company.
+Hilary has almost always been in the Human Resources arena, with additional operational management responsibilities.
 A large part of her career has been in the retail sector in both multi-site and Head Office positions.
-Ms. Wright spent five years working with a Cambridge-based software electronics company which provided interest and challenge in a dynamic, growing business, where she undertook both an HR and an operational position, including overseas involvement, business systems and strategy.
+She spent five years working with a Cambridge-based software electronics company which provided interest and challenge in a dynamic, growing business, where she undertook both an HR and an operational position, including overseas involvement, business systems and strategy.
 She joined Domino in 2016.
-Ms. Wright is also a Fellow of the Chartered Institute of Personnel and Development.
+Hilary is also a Fellow of the Chartered Institute of Personnel and Development.

 Mike Younger - Board Member